 Voting in local and general elections should be accessible to you, whether you choose to vote at a polling station or in another way (for example by post).

 Under the Disability Discrimination Act (1995), we are legally obliged to make any ‘reasonable’ physical adjustments to polling stations to make them accessible to people with disabilities.
 Polling Stations used in North Kesteven are assessed to ensure they are accessible to people with disabilities but if you find any problems on the day of the election, please make the Presiding Officer aware or alternatively contact Electoral Services either by phoning (01529) 414155 or email email@example.com.

 If you find it difficult to get to your polling station, you can vote in a different way.

+If you apply in time, you can have a postal vote.
 A ballot paper will be sent to you approximately 10 days before the date of an election.
 Mark the ballot paper and return it to the Returning Officer before 10.00pm on the day of the election.